Furnace Repair Checklist

 - Make certain the program is showing the appropriate day and time and is set to “run.”
 If you’re having a hard time overriding the schedule, set the temperature by utilizing the up/down arrows and using the “hold” button.
 This will cause the furnace to start if thermostat is causing an issue.

 - Set the temperature setting to 5 degrees hotter than the temperature of the room.

 If your heating hasn’t started within several minutes, ensure it has power by changing the fan switch from “auto” to “on.”
 If the fan doesn’t operate, your furnace might not have power.

 If you have a smart thermostat—such as one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
 Refer to the manufacturer’s website for assistance.
 If you aren’t able to get your Wi-Fi thermostat to work, call us at 732-806-5536 for heating and cooling service.

 Next, confirm your breaker and furnace switch are on.

 - Look for your main electrical panel.
 If you have no idea where it is, keep an eye out for a metallic metal box in your basement, garage or closet.

 - Make certain that your hands and feet aren’t wet in advance of opening the panel or breakers.

 - Find the breaker titled “furnace” or “heat,” and make sure it’s switched “on.”
 If you discover a tripped breaker, it will be in the middle or “off” spot.

-- Using one hand, steadily flip the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” don’t touch it and call a professional from Aggressive Mechanical at 732-806-5536 immediately.
+- Using one hand, steadily flip the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and call a professional from Aggressive Mechanical at 732-806-5536 immediately.